NotBrianZach/bza/README.md

 - `OPENAI_API_KEY=$OPENAI_API_KEY bza `
 - open an issue detailing why doesnt work

-## Convert to Markdown
+## Convert to Markdown, Shell Tools

-FIRST, must complete all the setps in TO RUN
+FIRST, must complete all steps in TO RUN

 We love markdown because it is close to plaintext and easy to read in raw format for both humans and gpt.
 It makes copy&paste into prompt, and shell scripting easy while still allowing for hyperlinks, latex, and image embedding.